Summary

 Your pharmacist will collect information about you and your consultation in the same way your doctor keeps a record of your visit when you see them.
 This information is kept safely in the computer systems used by the pharmacy.

-With your consent the information can be shared with your My Health Record and your regular doctor (if you have one).
+With your consent the information about your treatment can be shared with your My Health Record and your regular doctor (if you have one).

-You can still receive treatment even if you do not consent to sharing your information with your My Health Record or your doctor.
+You can still receive treatment even if you do not consent to share your information with your My Health Record or your doctor.

 Pilot evaluation